Shawn0603/online-ordering-system/README.md

 This system features a three-level role-based permission structure, each offering unique capabilities and access:

 ### User Roles
+Guest
+Browse all available dishes without logging in

-- **Guest**: Browse menu and place orders without login
+Add items to the cart and place orders

-- **Registered User**: Register, log in, place orders, and view personal order history
-- **Merchant**: (In progress) Manage dish availability and order status via admin dashboard
+Orders are stored locally and will be lost after refresh or exit

+Cannot view order history or access advanced features

 ### Ordering System
 - Place multiple orders before final payment (`Place` + `Pay` model)